 What is it that separates the Flir Scout III from other models in this review?

-More importantly, and this is important, the Flir Scout III comes with a refresh rate of 30Hz which produces a crisp image of quickly moving targets.
+Furthermore, the Flir Scout III comes with a refresh rate of 30Hz which produces a crisp image.

-That said, it isn’t the market leader in this aspect, as Pulsar goes as far as to offer 50 Hz refresh rate.
+That said, it isn’t the market leader in this aspect, as Pulsar goes as far as to offer 50 Hz refresh rate in some of their similarly priced models.

-Moving on, this product provides a magnification factor of 2x and 4x and provides three different zoom settings in 2x, and 4x.
+Moving on, this product provides a magnification factor of 2x and 4x and provides three different zoom settings in both 2x and 4x.
+Have in mind that these are provided by software, not hardware.

-Battery timing is another point which is a strong feature of this model.
+Battery timing is another strong feature of this model.

 For, despite weighing a paltry 12 ounces, its manufacturer has managed to find space to pack this unit with a market-favorite Li-ion battery.